Table Of Contents

 Consumer Reports Test Shows You Can’t Always Trust “Non-Toxic” Cookware

-Due to the fact that CR’s research has found that even pans manufactured without PFOA may contain it because of how they’re made, the organization no longer displays “PFOA-free” in their ratings of nonstick cookware.
-Such claims may not be reliable for PTFE-coated products, according to CR.
+Because CR’s research has found that even pans manufactured without PFOA may contain it because of how they’re made, the organization no longer displays “PFOA-free” in their ratings of nonstick cookware.
+According to CR, such claims may not be reliable for PTFE-coated products.

 Related Article: PFAS Exposure Lawsuit Update